mtamvada-zs/Import-App-Segment-from3rdparties/README.md

 | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- | :---- |

 **How to access the output file?**
 After mapping the columns, the user is asked to enter the name and path of the output file to be downloaded.
-If the user doesnt specify the name, the default is 'Output.csv'.
-If the user doenst specify the path he can find the file in the folder AppSegmentImportTool.
-Everytime the user runs the tool for new source, the 'Output.csv' in the AppSegmentImportTool gets overwritten.
+If the user doesn't specify the name, the default is 'Output.csv'.
+If the user doesn't specify the path he can find the file in the folder AppSegmentImportTool.
+Every time the user runs the tool for new source, the 'Output.csv' in the AppSegmentImportTool gets overwritten.

 **Current Limitations of ZPA App Segment Import**
 1. App Import does not accept duplicate FQDN/IP values.
 This issue is being fixed.